How to Monitor EU Legislation: A Practitioner’s Guide

 Tier 1: Active files

-These are the 5–15 legislative procedures where your organisation has a direct stake and is actively engaged in advocacy.
-You need comprehensive, real-time monitoring: every committee document, every amendment, every Council working party report.
+These are the 5–15 legislative procedures where your organization has a direct stake and is actively engaged in advocacy.
+You need comprehensive, same-day monitoring: every committee document, every amendment, every Council working party report.
 For these files, you should know the rapporteur's position, the shadow rapporteurs' amendments, the Council presidency's priorities, and the likely trilogue timeline.

 Tier 2: Watch files

-These are the 20–50 procedures that could affect your organisation but where you are not actively engaged.
-You need to know when something significant happens — a committee vote, a new general approach, a trilogue conclusion — but you do not need granular, document-level tracking.
+These are the 20–50 procedures that could affect your organization but where you are not actively engaged.
+You need to know when something significant happens (a committee vote, a new general approach, a trilogue conclusion) but you do not need granular, document-level tracking.
 The goal is early warning: catching a development early enough to escalate to Tier 1 if needed.

 Tier 3: Horizon files